 As you construct filters and filter sets, you can think in terms of algebraic notation parentheticals, where filters are contained within parentheses, and sets are separated into a series of parenthetical groups.
 Logical operators (AND and OR) separate the filters within the parentheses, and the operators are used to separate the parentheticals.

 For example, "(u AND v AND w) OR (x AND y AND z)" means "match either uvw or xyz."
 In the filter list, this looks like:

 '''

 u AND

-v AND

-w

-OR

-x AND

-y AND

 '''